 Firstly, to allow you to dry both sides of the guitar pick at the same time, you want to make sure you have a device that can hold the pick up alongside its edges.

 One handy way to do this would be to use playdough and toothpicks.
-Or you could use a specialized paint drying rack like this one from Amazon.
+Or you could use a specialized paint drying rack which you could find by searching it on Amazon.

 You would roll your playdough into a ball, and stick the toothpicks into a stand that’s roughly the shape of your guitar pick.
 Gently place your pick in the center and it will be light enough to be held up by the toothpicks and have both sides drying at the same time.